Heather O'Neill: Other work

-O'Neill wrote the screenplay for the 2000 film St. Jude, directed by John L'Ecuyer and starring Liane Balaban and Nicholas Campbell.
-It debuted at the Toronto International Film Festival.

 O'Neill has written a book of poetry entitled two eyes are you sleeping.

 Her 2008 short story "The End of Pinky" was adapted as a 2013 animated short of the same name, with O'Neill providing English narration.
 In December 2013, it was named to the Toronto International Film Festival's annual top ten list, in the short film category.